danjunipero/weak-tie-opp-structure/README.md

 1. Study area

-    Circle polygon of radius study_radius_m around place_name (metric CRS).
+    Circle polygon of radius `study_radius_m` around place_name (metric CRS).

 2. Network

     Walk network via OSMnx.
-This is projected and simplified to a DiGraph with one min-length edge per (u,v) for k-shortest-path calculation.
+This is projected and simplified to a DiGraph with one min-length edge per $(u,v)$ for k-shortest-path calculation.

 3. PoIs & classification